phalcon-orphanage/docs/en/tutorial-basic.md

 - Configuring Services and registering them with the Dependency Injection context
 - Resolving the application's HTTP requests

-### Autoloaders
+### Autoloader
-Autoloaders uses [Phalcon\Loader](loader) a [PSR-4][psr-4] compliant file loader.
+We are going to use [Phalcon\Loader](loader) a [PSR-4][psr-4] compliant file loader.
 Common things that should be added to the autoloader are your controllers and models.
-You can register directories which will search for files within the application's namespace.
+You can also register directories which will be scanned for files required by the application.

 To start, lets register our app's `controllers` and `models` directories using [Phalcon\Loader](loader):